rahatlou/CMP/lec21/lec21.md

     - lists, dictionaries, strings, files are native objects of the language
   - powerful tools for file management and manipulation
     - achieve shell scripting inside a C++-style program
-  - large collection of tools and librraies
+  - large collection of tools and libraries
     - both included by default or available online
   - easy to install and manage external packages with `pip` or `conda`
     - we will use `pip` in these Lectures